MVTN: Multi-View Transformation Network for 3D Shape Recognition: Detailed Experimental Setup

+\mysection{View-Points} In \figLabel{\ref{fig:views-sup}}, we show the basic views configurations for $M$ views previously used in the literature: circular, spherical, and random.
+MVTN's learned views are shown later in \specialcell{\ref{sec:ablation-supp}} Since ViewGCN uses view sampling as a core operation, it requires the number of views to be at least 12, and hence, our MVTN with ViewGCN follows accordingly.

-We use AdamW \cite{adamw} for our MVTN networks with learning rate 0.001.
+\mysection{Training MVTN} We use AdamW \cite{adamw} for our MVTN networks with a learning rate of 0.001.
 For other training details (\eg training epochs and optimization), we follow the previous works \cite{mvviewgcn,mvcnn} for a fair comparison.
-The training of MVTN-MVCNN is done in 100 epochs and batch size of 20 while the MVTN-ViewGCN is performed in two stages as proposed in the official code of the paper \cite{mvviewgcn}.
-The first stage is 50 epochs of training the backbone CNN on the single views images, while the second stage is 35 epochs on the multi-view network on the $M$ views of the 3D object.
-Due to gradient instability from the renderer, we introduce gradient clipping in the MVTN to limit the $\ell_2$ norm of gradient updates to 30 for both $\mathbf{H}$ and $\mathbf{G}$.
+The training of MVTN with MVCNN is done in 100 epochs and a batch size of 20, while the MVTN with ViewGCN is performed in two stages as proposed in the official code of the paper \cite{mvviewgcn}.
+The first stage is 50 epochs of training the backbone CNN on the single view images, while the second stage is 35 epochs on the multi-view network on the $M$ views of the 3D object.
+We use learning rates of 0.0003 for MVCNN and 0.001 for ViewGCN, and a ResNet-18 \cite{resnet} as the backbone CNN for both baselines and our MVTN-based networks.
+A weight decay of 0.01 is applied for both the multi-view network and in the MVTN networks.
+Due to gradient instability from the renderer, we introduce gradient clipping in the MVTN to limit the $\ell_2$ norm of gradient updates to 30 for$\mathbf{G}$.
+The code is available at \url{https://github.com/ajhamdi/MVTN}.